Don’t need no credit card to ride this train… just saying…

 For many kids of the 1980s, Back to the Future is the ultimate nostalgia trip.
-One of many Spielberg-produced wonders that came to define the decade, it is buoyed by the same adventurous spirit, with a lovably rougish protagonist who skids from shot-to-shot as he rides the inspirational wave of Alan Silvestri’s triumphant score.
+One of many Spielberg-produced wonders that came to define the decade, it is buoyed by the same adventurous spirit, with a lovably roguish protagonist who skids from shot-to-shot as he rides the inspirational wave of Alan Silvestri’s triumphant score.
 Michael J. Fox was a revelation as the movie’s spunky protagonist, a guitar-playing, skateboard-riding everyboy who made fools out of bullies with a slick, yet fallible insouciance that every kid dreamed of possessing, and in scientist doctor Emmett Brown he had a ticket to horizons often imagined but never experienced.
 Time travel ranks up there with the ultimate human fantasies.
-Who hasn’t pondered travelling back in time to correct something or skipping a few days forward to find out that week’s lottery numbers?
-To have that kind of control throws up endless possibilities, but it’s with the idea of losing control when the fun really begins.
+Who hasn’t pondered travelling back in time to correct something or skipping a few days forward to find out next week’s lottery numbers?
+To have that kind of control throws up endless possibilities, but it’s with the idea of losing control that the fun really begins.